uwcart/mapstudy/doc/architecture.md

 ## Q-section

-This section includes the survey question modules in a nested heirarchy.
+*This section includes the survey question modules, which appear on the right or bottom of the page, in a nested heirarchy.
 A Q-set module is a set of child modules displayed on the page at once.
 Q-sets are displayed in the order in which they are declared.
 A Q-block is a question block that contains the question and/or Q-inputs for the answer(s).
 A Q-input is one input element and any associated prompt or label belonging to a Q-block.
-A Q-button is on the same level as a Q-block and contains a Back, Next, or Submit button.
+A Q-button is on the same level as a Q-block and contains a Back, Next, or Submit button.*

 ### Q-set

-Wrapper for all Q-blocks on a page
+*Wrapper for all Q-blocks on a page*

 Requirements:

 -1+ Q-blocks
 -Next or Submit Q-button

 ### Q-block

-Question block
+*Question block*

 Dependency: Q-set